 Sparkling Ginger and Lime Margaritas are the perfect addition to your Cinco De Mayo menu, or really for any time of year.
 If you haven’t tried ginger in a cocktail, I am here to convert you.
 Fresh ginger imparts an incredibly refreshing flavor, and almost a hint of spice to your drink, which is a fun take on the ever-trendy spicy margarita.
 I developed this recipe after my friends and I were shocked at how delicious the ginger margaritas were at an LA restaurant a few years ago, and my take is always a crowd pleaser.
 The combination of fresh ginger, ice-cold tequila, and fresh lime juice tastes so much better than any storebought mix.
 Trust.
 Add some sparkling water for some fizz, and serve alongside tacos, chips, and guac.

 I add ginger to this recipe by making a ginger simple syrup.
 It’s very concentrated, so a little goes a long way.
 In fact, I developed the simple syrup to taste pretty similar to those intense ginger shots you can buy at a health food store for a punchy kick.
 As a note, you could make your simple syrup a few nights before you plan on making drinks, as it keeps in a sealed container in the fridge for up to two weeks.
+Sub ginger beer in place of the simple syrup as a shortcut – works like a charm.

 Sparkling Ginger + Lime Margaritas